-If you have PEX pipe for your water supply lines, you already have a PEX manifold somewhere in your home.
-It’s usually hidden behind a removable wall panel in your utility or laundry room, and some homeowners may not even be aware of its presence.
+If you have PEX pipes for your water supply lines, you already have a PEX manifold somewhere in your home.
+It’s usually hidden behind a removable wall panel in your utility or laundry room, and some homeowners may need to be made aware of its presence.

-The ability for the homeowner or plumbing company to turn off individual water supply lines through the home can help with not only water conservation but with diagnostics as well.
-By turning the water off to unused (or rarely used) bathrooms or outdoor fixtures, you’ll save money on decreased water usage.
+The ability of the homeowner or plumbing company to turn off individual water supply lines throughout the home can help with water conservation and diagnostics.
+You’ll save money on decreased water usage by turning the water off to unused (or rarely used) bathrooms or outdoor fixtures.
 Leak detection becomes much easier for plumbing companies, as they can control water flow to each fixture to isolate the offending pipe.

 Nick’s Plumbing and Sewer Services has been installing PEX manifolds in Houston for the last two decades.
-Re-piping your whole house with PEX pipes is an excellent alternative to your current galvanized pipes, as well as a much cheaper option when compared to copper.
-PEX pipes are rustproof, corrosion-resistant, retain more heat and, can expand up to three times its size to prevent freeze damage.
+Re-piping your whole house with PEX pipes is an excellent alternative to your existing galvanized pipes and a much cheaper option than copper pipe installation.